 Coatesville Playcentre is a licensed early childhood education provider run entirely by parents/nga matua, who have come together to provide pre-school experiences for their children.
 We cater for children from 0-6 years of age.
 Our Playcentre has been running for more than 30 years and we operate according to the Playcentre philosophy.
 We are part of the North Shore Playcentre Association.

 Our Playcentre is less than 10 minutes from Albany and we have families/whanau from Coatesville, Riverhead, Dairy Flat, Albany and Paremoremo districts.
-We aim to hold 5 sessions per week, Monday to Friday, 9.00am – 12.00pm and will soon introduce an additional session for our bigger kids, aged 4 years and over.
+We aim to hold 5 sessions per week, Monday to Friday, 9.15am – 11.45am and run a very successful additional session for our bigger kids, aged 4 years and over.
 We have a good relationship with the teaching staff at the local school who advise on how we can best prepare our children for the transition to school.

 Trips are organised for the children each term.
-Recent trips have included tobogganing at Snow Planet, Sheepworld, a new soft play centre, ferry and tram rides and a local orchard.
+Recent trips have included the Maori Cultural Performance at Auckland Museum, Auckland Zoo, Riverhead Forest, tobogganing at Snow Planet, Sheepworld, ferry and tram rides and a local orchard.

 We are run on a co-operative basis and share the responsibility for organising, supervising, running and maintaining the centre.
 Some parents/nga matua are elected annually to offices but we are ALL part of the decision making team.
 Office holders are provided with training, guidance and support by the North Shore Playcentre Association.

 Playcentre also provides a chance to meet and form friendships with other families in the area.
 Our families/whanau get together regularly outside sessions, both with and without children.
-In 2012, we held a Playcentre Olympics and a family/whanau Christmas party.
-Parents/nga matua also met in the evenings for drinks and pizzas.
-This year, we are running a family/whanau camping trip.
+In recent years, we have held a Playcentre Olympics and family/whanau Matariki and Christmas parties.
+We have also run several fun family/whanau camping trips in the local region.

 All parents/nga matua at Playcentre are offered training to better understand child development and learning.
 The Playcentre parent education programme is nationally recognised and can be applied to other early childhood environments.
 Our parents/nga matua support each other in achieving their qualifications and we hold regular shared study sessions with home baking to keep us going.